 Fairy Tale Castle Roadtip - Was it worth it?

 Over 1400km driven and a multitude of Fairytale Castles seen, but was it worth the drive and the crazy schedule?
 Hell yeah!
-And I will certainly be back to Germany (and hopefully other parts of Europe) to see more awesome castles like these.
+And I will certainly be back to Germany (and hopefully other parts of Europe) to see more awesome castles like these, If you’re into self drive holidays, then check out some of best road trips in Europe here.

 Previously, I’ve shunned parts of Europe in favour of more exotic destinations, BUT Germany certainly satisfied the Culture and Old Building junkie in me.